suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 AES-CBC is a non-AEAD cipher, provides confidentiality but no integrity protection.
 In AES-CBC, a single IV is used for encryption of firmware belonging to a single sector, since individual AES blocks are chained together, as shown in {{aes-cbc-fig}}.
-The numbering  of sectors in a slot MUST start with zero (0) and MUST increase by one with every sector till the end of the slot is reached.
+The numbering  of sectors in a slot start with zero (0) and increase by one with every sector till the end of the slot is reached.
 The IV follows this numbering.

 For example, let us assume the slot size of a specific flash controller on an IoT device